2019-Q2-SOW-DEV-034/Tennis/README.md

 1. Open the command prompt / terminal and go to the directory where you have cloned the Tennis program (C:\Study\Workspace\TennisGame)
 2. Build the application 'mvn clean install'
 3. Run the application 'mvn exec:java'.
-4. Follow on the instructions on the screen to play the tennis game.
+4. Follow the instructions on the screen to play the tennis game.
 ~~~